 Teach This Poem, though developed with a classroom in mind, can be easily adapted for remote-learning, hybrid-learning models, or in-person classes.
 Please see our suggestions for how to adapt this lesson for remote or blended learning.
 We have also noted suggestions when applicable and will continue to add to these suggestions online.

-Look at this image of a bluebird.
+Look closely at the image of a sunset.